U.S. formally exits global climate pact amid election uncertainty

 UNIVERSAL SUPPORT

-Other major emitters have pressed on with climate action, even without guarantees the U.S. will follow suit.

-A spokeswoman for the European Union’s executive Commission said the Paris accord has the “universal support” of the rest of the international community.
+The Paris accord has the “universal support” of the rest of the international community, a spokeswoman for the European Union’s executive Commission said.

-China, Japan and South Korea have all followed the EU in pledging to become carbon neutral.
-The challenge now is to translate these long-term targets for 2050 - or, in China’s case, for 2060 - into policies to slash emissions this decade.
+China, Japan and South Korea have all followed the EU in pledging to become carbon neutral, with the challenge now to translate long-term targets for 2050 - or, in China’s case, for 2060 - into policies to slash emissions this decade.

 A strong emissions-cutting pledge from the world’s largest economy “would give a big shot of momentum” to those efforts, said Pete Betts, a former climate negotiator for the EU and Britain, who is now an associate fellow at London-based think-tank Chatham House.